MicrosoftDocs/learn/learn-pr/wwl-sci/security-copilot-getting-started/includes/6-describe-how-to-enable-security-copilot.md

 ### Provision capacity

-Microsoft Copilot for Security is sold as a consumptive offering, meaning that Customers will be billed monthly based on a provisioned capacity that is billed by the hour.
+Microsoft Copilot for Security is sold as a consumptive offering, meaning that Customers are billed monthly based on a provisioned capacity that is billed by the hour.
 The capacity that is provisioned is referred to as a security compute unit (SCU).
 An SCU is the unit of measure of computing power used to run Copilot in both the standalone and embedded experiences.

 Before users can start using Copilot, admins need to provision and allocate capacity.
 To provision capacity: